adventuresin9/NetworkRecipes/README.md

 	outside% mount /srv/net5 /n/net5
 	outside% bind -b /n/net5 /net

+Since this is using a virtual Ethernet interface bridged to a physical interface, more virtual one can be added which will share that physical interface.
+Just use another '#ln', '#In'.
+MAC and IP address.

+### /cfg/gate/mknet6

+	#!/bin/rc
+	rfork
+	bind -a '#B1' /net
+	bind '#l6:sink ea=cafe42000006' /net.alt
+	echo 'bind ether port2 0 /net.alt/ether6' >/net/bridge1/ctl
+	bind -a '#I6' /net.alt
+	ip/ipconfig -x /net.alt -g 10.0.0.1 ether /net.alt/ether5 10.0.0.106 255.255.255.0
+	mount -a /srv/cs /net.alt
+	mount -a /srv/dns /net.alt
+	srvfs -p 666 net6 /net.alt

-This will allow the remote machine to ping systems inside the local network from 10.0.0.99.
-For the remote system to answer rcpu and other connection, the remote system will need to run a listen on that interface, see; listen(8).
+The interface exported as *net5* allow the remote machine to ping and connect to systems inside the local network from 10.0.0.105.
+For the remote system to answer rcpu and other connection, the remote system will need to run listen on that interface, see; listen(8).

 For listen to work properly, it must have a namespace which includes this net5 interface.
-This can be passed to listen with the -n flag.
-What needs to be added is;
+This can be passed as a file to listen with the -n flag.
+What needs to be included is;

 	mount /srv/net5 /net.alt